Last Updated on September 11, 2024 by Maged kamel

 For the assembly areas and theaters, fixed seats are fastened to the floor).
 The uniform weight in lb/ft2 is 60.00.
 The corresponding weight in KN/m2 is 2.87.
 For balconies (exterior).
 The uniform lb/ft2 is 100.00.
 The Si units’ corresponding uniform load is 4.79 KN/m2.
 For corridors, the weight as a uniform load is 100 lb/ft2.

 We continue checking table-4-1.
-For hospitals, its operating room weight as uniform load =60lb/ft2, which is equivalent to 2.87 KN/m2.
-Private rooms weight as uniform load =40 lb/ft2, equivalent to 1.92 KN/m2.
+For hospitals, the operating room weight as uniform load is 60lb/ft2, equivalent to 2.87 KN/m2.
+Private rooms have a weight as uniform load of 40 lb/ft2, equivalent to 1.92 KN/m2.
 For Office building live loads, file and computer rooms shall be designed based on anticipated occupancy.
-For Lobbies, weight as uniform load =100 lb/ft2, equivalent to 4.97 KN/m2.
+For Lobbies, the weight as uniform load is 100 lb/ft2, equivalent to 4.97 KN/m2.

 Introduction to LRFD design

-The next subject is the Load and Resistance Factor Design.
+The next subject is Load and Resistance Factor Design (LRFD).
 LRFD is a method for designing structures so that no applicable limit state is exceeded when a structure is subjected to all appropriate combinations of factored loads.
-The Limit state is a condition in which a structure becomes unfit.
+A limit state is a condition in which a structure becomes unfit.

 Structural members can have several limit states.
 Strength limits state concerns about safety and relates to the maximum load-carrying capacity (e.g., Plastic hinge and buckling).

 In the next slide, we will check the types of loads and symbols.
-We start with the dead load, which is denoted as D. The next load is the live load, denoted by L, the gravity load due to the intended usage and occupancy, including the weight of people, furniture, and movable equipment and partitions.
+We start with the dead load, denoted as D. The next load is the live load, denoted by L, the gravity load due to the intended usage and occupancy, including the weight of people, furniture, movable equipment, and partitions.

-In LRFD, the notation L refers to floor live loads, and Lr, live roof loads.
+In LRFD, the notation L refers to floor live loads, and Lr refers to live roof loads.
 R. denotes rain loads.
-The snow loads are indicated by S. E. denotes earthquake loads.
+The snow loads are indicated by S. E., which denotes earthquake loads.
 W represents wind loads.

 Environmental loads.